 There are many ways to set up auxiliary equipment-the setup you choose depends upon your needs and the number of devices you have.
-This chapter presents the most common setups and provides advice on setting them up.
-(This chapter does not cover how to physically connect the equipment, or how to program the procedures.
-See the PARTNER II Communications System Installation guide for installation instructions, Chapter 5 for programming instructions, and the manufacturer's documentation for complete details on the equipment you connect.)
+This chapter presents some common setups.
+(It does not cover how to physically connect the equipment, or how to program the features.
+See the PARTNER II Communications System Installation guide for installation instructions, Chapter 5 for programming instructions, and the equipment manufacturer's documentation for complete details on the device you connect.)